papahuu/Radhe4music/.github/README.md

 </details>

-## The RishuMusic Music Bot offers a range of commands to enhance your music listening experience on Telegram:
+## The RadheMusic Music Bot offers a range of commands to enhance your music listening experience on Telegram:

 | Command                 | Description                                 |
 |-------------------------|---------------------------------------------|